snowplow/snowplow/docs/02_integrating_snowplowjs.md

 If you have setup event tracking with Google Analytics, these will seem familiar.
 Here are the differences between SnowPlow's approach and Google Analytics':

 * The SnowPlow `Object` field is the equivalent of `Label` in Google Analytics
-* The SnowPlow `Value` field takes a floating point number (e.g. '3.14') whereas Google Analytics' equivalent field takes an integer
+* The SnowPlow `Value` field takes a floating point number (e.g. '3.14') while the equivalent field in Google Analytics takes an integer
 * SnowPlow has an additional `Property` field, which takes a string and can be used to further describe the object or the action performed on it
 * SnowPlow does not have a boolean field called `Non-interaction`